C# .NET communication with API

 object result = JsonConvert.DeserializeObject(responseFromServer);

-Best will be to create interfaces for each type of request and use unserialiation directly to .Net objects - this is not part of this short example.
+The best will be to create interfaces for each type of request and use unserialization directly to .Net objects - this is not a part of this short example.

-Just use our PHP api file.
+Simply use our PHP API file.
 For example here is how you can get data from Pap_Api_PayoutsHistoryGrid table:

 include '../api/PapApi.class.php';